sym3tri/CSS-Inject/README.md

 Using this plugin: you can work off a localhost hosted CSS file, just hit save, and see the results immediately.
 No more copying and pasting, or FTP-ing your CSS up to the server.

+Other CSS manipulation plugins only inject their own static css, or make you copy and paste into a box.

 I'm sure there's some other use cases too.
 If you have any, let me know!